1fixdotio/angularjs-demo-theme/README.md

 10. [Adding Slick Carousel To Your AngularJS WordPress Theme](https://1fix.io/blog/2015/03/22/angular-slick-wordpress/): Adding a slick carousel to your post to display all attached media can't be easier with [Angular Slick](https://github.com/vasyabigi/angular-slick).

 11. [Pagination In AngularJS WordPress Theme](https://1fix.io/blog/2015/04/12/pagination-angularjs-wordpress-theme/): My second tutorials on creating **custom directives** in AngularJS WordPress Theme.
 This time we'll create a `postsNavLink` directive which works like the built-in WordPress template tag `posts_nav_link()`.
 They even take the same parameters!

+12. [When Page Not Found In Your AngularJS WordPress Theme](https://1fix.io/blog/2015/05/03/page-not-found-angular-wordpress-theme/): A good developer should always keep an eye on error responses from the application.
+Let’s start with the popular “page not found” error and see how to deal with it.

 **More content to go.
 Stay tuned.**